Serious fun away on business? Why it’s so great for you!

 One Mom described what most of us feel, she wants to, “…get some alone time that doesn’t feel stolen.”
 Totally doable on a business trip!
 Imagine returning to your family feeling good about the break, instead of guilty?
 Refreshed versus run down and creatively charged versus depleted.
 Yes.
 You.
 Can!

 What’s the most fun thing you’ve done on a business trip?
-Leave a comment, let’s generate more ideas to bring self-care into the mix!
+Leave a comment or send me a note.
+Let’s generate more ideas to bring self-care into the mix!